Gas water heater vs electric water heater

 How long do gas and electric water heaters typically last?

-Gas water heaters usually have a lifespan of 8-12 years, while electric models can last 10-15 years with proper maintenance.
+Gas water heaters generally have a lifespan of 8-12 years, while electric water heaters can last 10-15 years with proper maintenance.

 Connect with certified professionals in your area